-Sign, Awning and Canopy: A sign that is mounted on, painted on, affixed, or otherwise attached to an awning or canopy.
+Sign, Awning: A type of attached sign that is mounted on, painted on, affixed, or otherwise attached to an awning or canopy that is attached to a building.

-Sign, Background Structure: The surface on which a sign is mounted, painted, affixed, or otherwise attached.
+Sign Background: The surface on which a sign is mounted, painted, affixed, or otherwise attached.